rndmit/pycli/README.md

 PyCLI is a library for creating CLI Applications.
 It's inspired by [spf13/cobra](https://github.com/spf13/cobra) and written with an emphasis on strictly typing, extensibility and as less magic as possible.

-You define your application as child classes of the Command class.
-After you just instantiate Application class and register your commands in it.
-After firing Application.run method PyCLI parses sys.argv list, determines entered commands and extract values for their options.
+Define your application as child classes of the Command class.
+Instantiate Application class and register your commands in it.
+After firing Application.run method PyCLI parses argv list, determines entered commands and extract values for their options.

 ## TL;DR